WGS 200. Introduction to Gender Studies. 3 Credits.

 WGS 492.
 Senior Study: Women and Gender Studies.
 1-4 Credits.

 Supervised independent study involving a theory paper, practicum experience, or a combination of the two.
-Prerequisites: WGS 200 or WGS 225.
+Prerequisite: WGS 200 or WGS 225.
 On demand.